GamingSamurai/LGSM-Web/remote/readme.md

-This is for remote connections, if you web interface is located on the same server as your game servers, make sure you alter the path in settings.php to reflect this
+This is for remote connections, if you web interface is located on the same server as your game servers, make sure you alter the path in settings.php to reflect this. see /includes/settings.php for more info